bigbadcon/bbc-11ty/src/rangers-online.md

 * Help them find events and hangout areas
 * Spread cheer!

-**Twitch Moderators**: All of our panels this year will be streamed on Twitch.
-Twitch Moderators will perform three important tasks:
+**Stream Moderators**: All of our panels this year will be streamed on YouTube.
+Stream Moderators will perform three important tasks:

-* Welcome folks in Twitch Chat
+* Welcome folks in Stream Chat
 * Moderate chat to enforce our code of conduct
 * Convey questions that come up in chat to the panel moderator.